 It's so important for him to protect those sorts of things because they're on the edges where he's most vulnerable.

-Like making his writers put out articles about how an interest in Spider-Man is equivalent to an interest in an extremist right-wing propaganda outlet.
+He has to protect his infallibility, which drives him to do absurd, childish nonsense like this, like making his writers put out articles about how an interest in Spider-Man is equivalent to an interest in an extremist right-wing propaganda outlet.

 Williams is just doing his normal shtick of pretending to have this elite insider information that he uses to issue dire warnings about the coming financial collapse.

-Alex is fine with Lindsay selling his DVDs as a byproduct of him coming on the show to give Alex quote-unquote inside information from this quote-unquote elite source of his that is of course imaginary.
+Alex is fine with Lindsay selling his DVDs as a byproduct of him coming on the show to give Alex quote-unquote inside information from this quote-unquote elite source of his that is, of course, imaginary.

 But Alex can't accept the inverse.